Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Harmonic expansion in a Margulis tube

 Harmonic functions on Euclidean space in cylindrical coordinates or on hyperbolic space in spherical coordinates are well-studied.
-To the best knowledge of the author, it is difficult to locate references on harmonic functions adapted to Margulis tubes in terms of hypergeometric functions, except \cite{vkHarmonicHyperbolicCylindrical}.
+To the best knowledge of the author, it is difficult to locate references on harmonic functions on Margulis tubes in terms of hypergeometric functions, except \cite{vkHarmonicHyperbolicCylindrical}.